Go here: Bodiam Boating Station!

 Amble up the River Rother at your own leisure in one of the rowing boats, kayaks, tandem kayaks, Canadian Canoes or SUPs (Stand up Paddleboards – they are very much the in thing aren’t they?)

 Alternatively, take it easy, and book onto the 45 minute ferry cruise to National Trust’s Bodiam Castle or even to Rye (this one might be ideal for grandparents to try too).
+The ferry trips are not running currently due to Covid restrictions.
+To read more about how they’re operating differently at this time, click here.

 Smaller kids can sit between the paddler’s legs on the Single Kayaks so it’s a great way to get toddlers onto the river.
 Anyone can book a lesson too.